navaneethsanil/Accident-Detection/README.md

 Then run the main.ipynb file

 **Note**: In the main.ipynb notebook, you can bypass the training step.
-Instead, load the pre-trained model within the training section.